 Rochelle is frustrated about the funding challenges facing young scientists.

-“The past year’s been particularly hard, with many big labs unsuccessful at obtaining grants, that’s resulted in brilliant scientists losing their jobs,” she says.
-“We’ve probably missed out on countless discoveries because a precious trained and motivated workforce was forced to say goodbye to science for lack of financial support.
-But I believe that when one door closes, another opens; we must look for it.”
+“We’ve probably missed out on countless discoveries because a precious trained and motivated workforce was forced to say goodbye to science for lack of financial support,” she says.

 As a result, she’s “extremely thankful” for her grant and the fundraisers behind it.

 “Little drops of water make a mighty ocean.
 Every dollar raised counts and supports scientists who are at the frontier of identifying new, innovative treatments,” she says.